-12 SUBSIDY ALLOWANCES
+10 SUBSIDY ALLOWANCES

-- 12.1 The Retail, Hospitality and Leisure Relief is likely to amount to subsidy.
+- 10.1 The Retail, Hospitality and Leisure Relief is likely to amount to subsidy.
 Any relief provided by local authorities under this scheme will need to comply with the UK's domestic and international subsidy control obligations.
-For detailed information see UK subsidy control regime GOV.UK (www.gov.uk) regarding the UK's subsidy control reguirements. - 12.2 The Minimal Financial Assistance rules allow public authorities to award up to £315,000 during the 'applicable period'.
+For detailed information see UK subsidy control regime GOV.UK (www.gov.uk) regarding the UK's subsidy control regime and the UK's international subsidy control requirements. - 10.2 The Minimal Financial Assistance rules allow public authorities to award up to £315,000 during the 'applicable period'.
 The 'applicable period' is defined as the elapsed period of the current financial years and the two preceding financial years.
 As the Council will restrict awards to any one business entity to £110,000 (as per 6.4 above), it is unlikely that subsidy controls will be breached within the Chelmsford City Council area.
-However, businesses operating in more than one area should be aware of their reporting and accounting responsibilities if receiving multiple awards of Retail, Hospitality and Leisure relief.

-12.3 Where it is clear to the Council that a ratepayer is likely to breach subsidy controls or Minimal Financial Assistance limits, the Council will automatically withhold the relief.
+However, businesses operating in more than one area should be aware of their reporting and accounting responsibilities if receiving multiple awards of Retail, Hospitality and Leisure relief. - 10.3 Where it is clear to the Council that a ratepayer is likely to breach subsidy controls or Minimal Financial Assistance limits, the Council will automatically withhold the relief.
 In any case, the Council will ask ratepayers to complete a subsidy declaration before granting the relief.

-13 ADMINISTRATION OF APPLICATIONS FOR RELIEF
+11 ADMINISTRATION OF APPLICATIONS FOR RELIEF

-- 13.1 Decisions relating to the granting of reliefs will be delegated to the staff reporting to the Director of Connected Chelmsford.
+- 11.1 Decisions relating to the granting of reliefs will be delegated to the staff reporting to the Director of Connected Chelmsford.
 Most reliefs will be granted automatically using records already held by the Council.
-Applications from business rate payers who think they should be eligible must be made in writing to Chelmsford City Council, Business Rates, Civic Centre, Duke Street, Chelmsford CM1 1JE. - 13.2 There is no statutory right of appeal against a decision made by the Council in respect of discretionary reliefs.
+Applications from business rate payers who think they should be eligible must be made in writing to Chelmsford City Council, Business Rates, Civic Centre, Duke Street, Chelmsford CM1 1JE. - 11.2 If an application for relief is accepted, the award will be back-dated to the start of entitlement where that date is within the financial year in which the application is received.
+In cases where the relief is one which is fully funded by way of Government grants, the back-dating may be extended into previous financial years as long as eligibility criteria are satisfied. - 11.3 There is no statutory right of appeal against a decision made by the Council in respect of discretionary reliefs.
 However, the Council will review the decision if the ratepayer is dissatisfied with the outcome.
 The review will be carried out by a senior officer within the Revenues Team.
-Any subsequent request for review will be considered by the Revenue and Benefit Services Manager in consultation with the Director for Connected Chelmsford. - 13.3 If an unsuccessful applicant requests a review, they will still need to continue to pay their rates bill.
-Once the review has been carried out, the ratepayer will be informed, in writing, of the decision. - 13.4 The right of appeal process does not affect a ratepayer's legal right to challenge the decision by way of a judicial review.
+Any subsequent request for review will be considered by the Revenue and Benefit Services Manager in consultation with the Director for Connected Chelmsford. - 11.4 If an unsuccessful applicant requests a review, they will still need to continue to pay their rates bill.
+Once the review has been carried out, the ratepayer will be informed, in writing, of the decision. - 11.5 The right of appeal process does not affect a ratepayer's legal right to challenge the decision by way of a judicial review.